cypress-io/cypress-documentation/source/guides/tooling/typescript-support.md

 ## Types for custom commands

 When adding custom commands to the `cy` object, you can add their types to avoid TypeScript errors.
+You can find the simplest implementation of Cypress and TypeScript in this {% url "repo example here" https://github.com/omerose/cypress-support %}.

+## TODO MVC Example Repo
 You can find an example in the {% url "cypress-example-todomvc custom commands" https://github.com/cypress-io/cypress-example-todomvc#custom-commands %} repo.

 ## Types for custom assertions